DobriyDed/docs-en/docs/pages/quick-start.rst

 --------------------------------------------

 To be able to read data and execute actions on your server, you need to make a authentication name and token.
 You will create these yourself, so pick any value BUT consider that these are like the keys to your server.
 If you let other people know what these are or you pick easy to guess values, this is a security risk!
+Be smart.

 Connect to your server console (telnet, webpanel, ingame should all work) and execute these commands.